pablobiedma/Adjectives_in_English/README.md

-This repository contains a comprehensive list of English adjectives.
+This repository contains a comprehensive list of English adjectives (currently 4840).
 The list is available in a simple text format for ease of use and accessibility.

 ## Contents
 - `adjectives.txt`: A text file containing a comprehensive list of English adjectives.